 Management will make note of employee safety concerns voiced at safety meetings or training sessions and take appropriate corrective action to resolve the condition, if possible.
-A record of these concerns should be kept for review by management, the safety committee or other authorities.
+A record of these concerns should be kept for review by management, the Safety Coordinator, the Loss Control Committee or other authorities.

-Employee Feedback through Safety Committee Members
+Employee Feedback through Loss Control Committee Members

-Employees are encouraged to voice concerns and contribute workable solutions to safety issues to their representatives on the safety committee as well as with their supervisors.
-The County seeks an open exchange of ideas toward making the County a safer place to work.
-The Safety committee should use due care in handling of these concerns and forward recommendations to County management if needed.
+Employees are encouraged to voice concerns and contribute workable solutions to safety issues to their representatives on the Loss Control Committee as well as with their supervisors.
+Trinity County seeks an open exchange of ideas toward making the County a safer place to work.
+The Safety Coordinator and Loss Control Committee should use due care in the handling of these concerns and forward recommendations to County management, accordingly.